-- 28. Once potentially contaminated sites have been identified, steps may be taken to further investigate the sites that pose the greatest risk (because of factors such as location and environmental issues) to determine the contamination levels of and key risks posed by individual sites. - 29.
-The potentially contaminated sites identified can be further characterized through phased investigation.
-Countries may establish their priorities for site characterization, based on the type of land use history.
-Countries with significant ASGM activities or with decommissioned mercury-cell chlor-alkali plants may prioritize these sectors.
-Preliminary site investigation or initial site screening,
+27. Once potentially contaminated sites have been identified, steps may be taken to further investigate the sites to identify those that pose the greatest risk (because of factors such as location and environmental issues) and to determine the contamination levels of and key risks posed by individual sites.
+In particular, countries with significant ASGM activities or with decommissioned mercury-cell chlor-alkali plants may prioritize these sectors, as these activities often result in significant site